-On this day in 2003, actor Arnold Schwarzenegger is elected governor of California, the most populous state in the nation with the world’s fifth-largest economy.
+On October 7, 2003, actor Arnold Schwarzenegger is elected governor of California, the most populous state in the nation with the world’s fifth-largest economy.
 Despite his inexperience, Schwarzenegger came out on top in the 11-week campaign to replace Gray Davis, who had earlier become the first United States governor to be recalled by the people since 1921.
 Schwarzenegger was one of 135 candidates on the ballot, which included career politicians, other actors, and one adult-film star.

 Born in Thal, Austria, on July 30, 1947, Arnold Schwarzenegger began body-building as a teenager.
 He won the first of four “Mr. Universe” body-building championships at the age of 20, and moved to the United States in 1968.
 He also went on to win a then-record seven “Mr. Olympia” championships, securing his reputation as a body-building legend, and soon began appearing in films.
 Schwarzenegger first attracted mainstream public attention for a Golden Globe®-winning performance in Stay Hungry (1976) and his appearance in the 1977 documentary Pumping Iron.
 At the same time, he was working on a B.A. at the University of Wisconsin, from which he graduated in 1979.